contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 X-Contentful-Version: 1
 ~~~

-Similar to activating a Content-Type, publishing an Entry retrieves a `sys` array with updated information about versioning:
+Similar to activating a content type, publishing an entry retrieves a `sys` array with updated information about versioning:

 ~~~ json
 {